Dark Crisis: I Am Batman

 Sinestro, under orders of Pariah and Deathstroke, tries to torture Jace Fox (the new Batman) and have Jace get the Yellow Lantern ring.
 This fails when Jace Fox sees through Sinestro's illusions, and decides to go help the Justice League fight against Pariah's Great darkness enemy.

 Superman: Kal-El Returns Special

-After defeating Mongul's son and talking to Lois, Superman returns to the Hall of Justice and meets Naomi McDuffie, Wally West, and Martian Manhunter.
-They bond and talk about their recent's adventures when Superman is teleported by the Justice League Incarnate to help them deal with Pariah and his army.
+After defeating Mongul, Superman returns to Earth where he reunites with his family and friends.
+After talking to Lois, Superman heads to the Hall of Justice where he meets with Naomi McDuffie, Wally West, and Martian Manhunter.
+As they bond and talk about their recent adventures, Superman is transported to the Justice League Incarnate to help them deal with Pariah and his dark army.
+This issue sets up Superman's prior actions before Justice League #75: the death of the Justice League.

 Dark Crisis: Worlds Without a Justice League

+Following the events of Justice League #75 and the supposed deaths of the League, they are not dead but instead trapped in dream universes by Pariah, in order to power his machine.
+In these universes the rest of the Justice League does not exist, just the titular character and their supporting cast.
+These dream universes are meant to show the Justice League their perfect lives.
+This happiness powers Pariah's machine, which helps him and his Dark Army exert influence and power in the main DC multiverse.

 Superman

 Superman is trapped in a world where he has to deal with his son Jon Kent growing up and being independent.

 Wonder Woman

-Wonder Woman is trapped in a world where Etta Candy is president of the United States and Artemis of Bana-Mighdall didn't murder her mother, Queen Hippolyta.
+Wonder Woman is trapped in a world where Etta Candy is president of the United States and Artemis of Bana-Mighdall did not murder her mother, Queen Hippolyta.
 She encounters Doctor Psycho who is held captive by the Amazons.